rjcommand/FISH_6002_major_assignment/README.md

 ## Metadata for `cdis5016-all9sp.csv` file
-This file contains catch (t) for the nine major tuna and tuna-like species of ICCAT (International Commission for the Conservation of Atlantic Tunas).
+This file contains catch (in tons) for the nine major tuna and tuna-like species of ICCAT (International Commission for the Conservation of Atlantic Tunas).

+The following table lists the variable/column names:

 Field | Type | Description | Auxillary table*
 ------|------|-------------|----------------